FAQ - Last update: November 26, 2014

 Q: Your homepage says that most online maps use something called "map-in-a-link".
 What does that mean?

 A: The online map is displayed by the free Gmap4 software we developed.
-We provide you with a link that you can click that will start Gmap4 and display a map with your approximate property lines.
-The corner coordinates that help to produce that map are built right into the Gmap4 link that we deliver to you.
+We provide you with a link that you can open with your smartphone, tablet, laptop or PC.
+That link will start Gmap4 and display a map with your approximate property lines.
+The corner corner coordinates that help to produce that map are built right into the Gmap4 link that we deliver to you.
 This is what we mean by "map-in-a-link".
 A separate data file is *not* needed to hold your approximate coordinates.
 Below is an example showing you how a typical "map-in-a-link" looks.

 http://www.mappingsupport.com/p/gmap4.php?t=h&label=on&tilt=off&checkheader=off&markers=//Not_a_survey___Coordinates_are_approximate|| description=plm2|| label=on|| line=on|| 44.569128,-85.134233^1|| 44.569105,-85.12916^2|| 44.565483,-85.129117^3|| 44.56551,-85.134168^4|| 44.569128,-85.134233